 The Plan provides benefits for emergency care when required for stabilization and initiation of treatment as provided by or under the direction of a health care provider.
-Eligible Medical Expenses that are provided as a result of Emergent care provided by In-Network providers are paid at the In-Network benefit level.
-Out-of-Network Emergent care for Eligible Medical Expenses are paid at the In-Network benefit level.
+Eligible Medical Expenses that are provided as a result of emergent care are paid at the In-Network level, regardless of whether the provider is In-Network or Out-of-Network.